TBETool/php-fb-youtube-download/README.md

-## PHP Library: Youtube downloader
+## PHP Library: Facebook-Youtube downloader

-PHP Library to download youtube videos.
+PHP Library to download Facebook and Youtube videos.

 ---
 ### Using the Library